• Welcome: Start Here

 Family Wedding Traditions

 The BIG day is right around the corner.
 The knot is being tied.
 They’re getting hitched.
 Becoming One.
 Joining together in Matrimony.
-Whatever you call it, it’s an incredibly special day in your life or the life of someone you love.

-Incorporating family traditions into the ceremony gives special meaning to the important event.
 There are many ways to recognize and include your family in the day.
 Here are a few ideas.

 Something Old